My Struggle with Doom Scrolling

 The wanting to not doom-scroll should be intrinsic.
 I know that right now, for obvious reasons, it's easier said than done.

-• InsideOutSanta an hour ago
+• InsideOutSanta 6 months ago

 "The wanting to not doom-scroll should be intrinsic"